Follow the stunning Dalmatian coast from Dubrovnik to Split.

 There are currently no scheduled departures on our Explore Croatia trip.
 If you are interested in other trips in the region visit one of the links below.

-1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 7 where you will be in shared accommodation and is subject to availability.
-In this case you will be matched up with another traveller of the same gender.
-If a single room becomes available at check-in for these nights, there may be the option for you to upgrade to a single room and pay the surcharge locally for that night.
+1. A single supplement is bookable for this trip, excluding Day 7, subject to availability.
 Please also note that due to the small properties we use in Europe there is only a limited amount of single supplements available per trip departure.
 Please speak to your booking agent for further information.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information